The Pulse of K-Entertainment

 What is Wavve?

-Wavve is a South Korean streaming platform launched in 2019 through the merger of SK Telecom's oksusu and pooq, the broadcaster-backed video service.
-It combines domestic TV libraries, live channels, and originals inside one OTT platform.
+Wavve is a South Korean streaming platform launched in 2019 after pooq and oksusu merged.
+It combines broadcaster libraries, live channels, catch-up viewing, and originals inside one OTT service built for the domestic Korean market rather than purely for global export.

 Who owns Wavve?

 Wavve is backed by SK Telecom together with Korea's major terrestrial broadcasters KBS, MBC, and SBS.
-That joint ownership ties telecom distribution to broadcaster content supply, which is why the platform holds a strong position in Korea's domestic streaming market.
+That mix of telecom distribution and broadcaster content supply is the core of the platform's identity and explains why it remains strategically important inside Korea's streaming market.

 Latest Articles